Configure a Raspberry Pi-Controlled Servo

 Test the servo

-After you establish the connection to your servo motor, navigate to the Control tab and select the dropdown panel dedicated to the motor.
+After you establish the connection to your servo motor, navigate to the CONTROL tab and select the dropdown panel dedicated to the servo.
 Use the buttons to move the servo motor to the desired angle.

 The servo component in the control tab